Radio-Silence-1/CursedUnits/README.md

 # CursedUnits
 Makes Units Werid
-Only has toxopid, i am still updating it
+Only has toxopid,corvus, flare, vela... i am still updating it ...gonna try animated parts soon
-...gonna try animated parts soon
+...IM COMIN FOR THE CORES